Hartford Safety Guide

 Women Travelers

-• Trust your instincts - if a situation or area feels uncomfortable, leave
+• Trust your gut: if a situation or location feels wrong, leave without hesitation or explanation.

 LGBTQ+ Travelers

-Connecticut has comprehensive LGBTQ+ protections.
-Same-sex marriage has been legal since 2008 (one of the first states).
-State law prohibits discrimination based on sexual orientation and gender identity in employment, housing, and public accommodations.
-Hartford has specific LGBTQ+ non-discrimination ordinances.
+Connecticut gives LGBTQ+ people some of the strongest legal protections in the country.
+Same-sex marriage has been legal here since 2008.
+State law bans discrimination based on sexual orientation or gender identity in jobs, housing, and public places.
+LGBTQ+ visitors to Hartford face no legal worries.

 Travel Insurance